 Instant oats are quick oats that have added sugar and flavoring to them.
 These come in individual packets and can be made in the microwave or with boiling water.

-Both instant and quick oats cook in a minute on the stove or microwave.
+Instant and quick oats cook on the stove or microwave in a minute.
 Since they are absorbed by the body quicker, you may notice a small spike in blood sugar.

 Other Oat Products

 Oats are so much more than oatmeal.
-Beyond oatmeal, there are a few more products that come from the whole grain oat.
+Beyond oatmeal, a few more products come from the whole grain oat.

 An alternative to plain wheat flour, oat flour uses the entire oat grout to turn into a fine powder.
 Groats are steamed, rolled, pressed, and then cut finely until they resemble a flour texture.
 The resulting powder tastes nutty and looks tan in color.

 As a flour replacement, you can use oat flour to replace 20% of wheat in bread, cakes, and cookies.
-For muffins and pancakes, it works as a complete replacement at 100%.
+It works as a complete replacement at 100% for muffins and pancakes.
 Due to its consistency, oat flour may also be used to thicken gravy, sauces, and soups.

 For those looking for fiber, oat bran makes for a superb option.
 Oat bran uses the outer layer of the oat that would be disposed of for oatmeal.
 Without the outer shell, oats cook much faster.
 Extremely high in fiber, most enjoy eating oat bran in small amounts.